How to knit baby booties you ask? Find a cute baby booties knitting pattern and practise, practise, practise.

 To enjoy this pattern, you need to be comfortable with or know how to knit in the round.

-Get the pattern at: Jeni’s Baby Duck Feet
+Get the free pattern at: Jeni’s Baby Duck Feet

 Like Jeni’s baby duck feet, this froggy sock is another bootie mimicking an animal and totally un-walkable.
 The cuff is a little short, I would make it longer to make it more secure and flay-proof.